katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_advanced_syntax.rst

 Advanced Syntax
 ***************

-The advanced YAML syntax examples on this page give you more control over the data placed in YAML files used by Ansible.
+The advanced YAML syntax examples on this page give you more control over the data placed in YAML files used by Assible.
 You can find additional information about Python-specific YAML in the official `PyYAML Documentation <https://pyyaml.org/wiki/PyYAMLDocumentation#YAMLtagsandPythontypes>`_.

 .. contents::
    :local: